 The literacy skills that these assessments are measuring are very basic.
 They show if people are able to read a simple sentence.
 Functional literacy, whereby people can read and interpret written instructions, formal letters, or contracts is a different matter.

 Few international surveys collect functional literacy data, much less on a regular basis.

-From the data we do have, we can see that more than 1 in 10 urban adults in Colombia and Viet Nam, 1 in 4 in Bolivia and 6 in 10 in Ghana are not functionally literate (i.e. they fall below Level 1 of proficiency) in functional literacy.
+From the data we do have, we can see that more than 1 in 10 urban adults in Colombia and Viet Nam and 1 in 4 in Bolivia are not functionally literate (i.e. they fall below Level 1 of proficiency) in functional literacy.

 In Ghana, even among urban adults, only 39% have functional literacy skills.

-Although SDG 4 has shifted emphasis on monitoring learning, more than half of countries still do not report towards the learning outcome indicators on reading and mathematics.
+Although SDG 4 has shifted emphasis on monitoring learning, many countries still do not report towards the learning outcome indicators on reading and mathematics.
 Even countries that want to start assessing and reporting on learning often face obstacles preventing them from adopting effective and cost efficient solutions.
 But the evidence we do have suggests that most students in the world’s poorest countries do not achieve minimum proficiency in the most basic skills.